Family of Joe Biden: Maternal

 Jean was of Irish descent, with roots variously attributed to County Louth and County Londonderry.
 Irish genealogists presented Joe Biden with his Irish maternal family history on his visit there in 2016.
-Joe's matrilenial great-grandfather (Geraldine's father), Edward Francis Blewitt, the child of Irish emigrants from Rappagh, Ballina, County Mayo, was a member of the Pennsylvania State Senate.
-With all Joe Biden's maternal ancestors, and his paternal great-grandmother Mary Ann Hanafee, having purely Irish origins, this makes Joe Biden 62.5% of Irish descent.
+Joe's matrilineal great-grandfather (Geraldine's father), Edward Francis Blewitt, the child of Irish emigrants from Rappagh, Ballina, County Mayo, was a member of the Pennsylvania State Senate.